lhuang58/VideoPanorama/README.md

 Completed: Blockness measure

-11/20: Blockness has been implemented and tested/n
+11/20: Blockness has been implemented and tested \n
        Blurriness need to integrate